jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

       life.</strong></u>

-      Throughout my amateur and professional career, I've had over 80 fights against other trained men whose only intent was to hurt me.
+      Throughout my amateur and professional boxing career, I've had over 80 fights against other trained men whose only intent was to hurt me.

-      I've been hit way more times than I've hit.
+      I've been hit *way* more times than I've hit.

       I've been hurt.<br>I've been stopped.<br>I've been disappointed.<br>I've